-- Modified Mercury 2.0 Liter 2-stroke outboards with original steel sleeves are allowed.
+- 1. Modified Mercury 2.0 Liter 2-stroke outboards with original steel sleeves are allowed.
 Must run the three stock OEM carburetors with maximum Venturi sizes of 1.327 inches.
 Ports may be modified.
 Parts from other Mercury high performance outboards or equivalent aftermarket replacement parts are allowed.
 Boring up to .060 is allowed.
 Cylinder head volume may be reduced to no less than 22 CCs with head gaskets .030 inch or greater.
 O-ring head volume may be reduced to no less than 27 CCs.
 The flat plate method with a surface gap spark plug installed will be used to measure.
 Mercury Racing flywheels are allowed but must weigh at least 6.7 lbs. - 2.
 Stock Mercury 2.4 Liter 2-stroke outboards (chrome bore with 3 or less iron sleeves) are allowed.
 Must run stock OEM carburetors with maximum Venturi size of 1.327 inches.
 Boring up to .030 is allowed.
 OEM or stock equivalent aftermarket replacement parts are allowed.
 Aftermarket reed materials are allowed.
 Cylinder head volumes reduced to no less than 32 CCs with head gaskets .035 inch or greater are allowed (the flat plate method with a surface gap spark plug installed will be used to measure).
 Mercury Racing flywheels weighing at least 6.7 lbs. are allowed.
 Airbox may be removed.
 Porting, grinding, machining and polishing are not allowed.
 7-petal engines are not allowed.
 Bridgeport blocks are not allowed.
+Cross-drilled manifolds with 1⁄2 holes are not allowed.
 Upgraded rod bolts are allowed.
-Bleed lines can be blocked and removed.
-Carbs with slosh tubes and baffles as delivered from Mercury are allowed.
 No other alterations are allowed to any powerhead components. - 3.
-Stock Mercury 2.5 Liter 2-stroke outboards with original steel sleeves are allowed.
-Must run stock carburetors with maximum Venturi size of 1.327 inches.
-Boring up to .030 is allowed.
-OEM or stock equivalent aftermarket replacement parts are allowed.
-Aftermarket reed materials are allowed.
-Cylinder head volumes reduced to no less than 36 CCs with head gaskets .035 inch or greater are allowed (the flat plate method with a surface gap spark plug installed will be used to measure).
-Mercury Racing flywheels weighing at least 6.7 lbs. are allowed.
-Airbox may be removed.
-Porting, grinding, machining and polishing are not allowed.
-7-petal engines are not allowed.
-Pro Max blocks are not allowed.
-Cross-drilled manifolds, as delivered from Mercury, with 1⁄2 holes are allowed.
-Upgraded rod bolts are allowed.
-Bleed lines can be blocked and removed.
-Carbs with slosh tubes and baffles as delivered from Mercury are allowed.
-No other alterations are allowed to any powerhead components. - 4.
 Stock OMC, Yamaha and Suzuki 3.0 Liter (or less) 2-stroke outboards are allowed.
 Must run stock carburetors.
 Boring up to .030 is allowed.
 OEM or stock equivalent aftermarket replacement parts are allowed.
 Aftermarket reed materials are allowed.
 Cylinder head volumes reduced to no less than 42 CCs with head gaskets .035 inch or greater are allowed (the flat plate method with a surface gap spark plug installed will be used to measure).
 No other alterations are allowed to any components.
 Porting, grinding, machining and polishing are not allowed.